WarwickCIM/backfillz-py/meeting-notes.md

 ## Progress on trace dial plot

-## To discuss
+## Questions
 - How do we decide where "burn in" ends?
+- What are the "polygons" in the R trace_dial plot?
+- What is "inner" vs "outer" burn segment?
+- What determines the colours used for burn-in and rest of sample?

 # 27 May 2021